slowrunner/ROS2-GoPiGo3/ros2desk/ROS2_GoPiGo3_Visualization.md

     - Click in the right column next to Topic
       Pull down, and double-click /odom
     - Expand "Shape"
-    - Change "Shaft Length", "Shaft Radius", "Head Length", and "Head Radius" each to 0.01
+    - Change "Shaft Length", "Shaft Radius", and "Head Radius" each to 0.01
+    - Change "Head Length" to 0.05

 4) Move Robot around with teleop
   - (Remember: Click in teleop_gopigo3_keyboard shell to issue key commands)